If you’re looking for an excellent monitor to upgrade to this 2020 year, then you may want to check out the Philips 346B1C display.

 Overall the Philips 345B1C monitor will serve well if you’re a business and casual user.
 With a widescreen curvature, you will be able to have a lot of extra screen real estate.

 If you’re a casual gamer, then yes, the Philips 345B1C will be sufficient enough to game current titles.
 However, if you’re a serious gamer, you’ll need to check out some of the more faster monitors such as the 144Hz or the 240Hz as well.
+And you can also check out the AOC 24G2 monitor, or the Samsung Odyssey G7.

 But overall the Philips 345B1C has superb image quality.